rakaly/librakaly/README.md

 - [Go to the latest librakaly release](https://github.com/rakaly/librakaly/releases)
 - Download the librakaly.so
 - Download the rakaly.h
-- Download the sample C code from the repository
+- Download `sample.cpp` for the C++ example.
+If writing C, one can base their implementation off the C++ wrapper in `./src/cpp_helper.h`
 - Invoke gcc as follows

 ```
-gcc sample.c -o melter -O3 librakaly.so
+gcc sample.c -o melter -O2 librakaly.so
 ```

 - Then invoke the melter like: